KasperSK/docker-itifn/workshops/workshop 03/README.md

 | Node 2        | 192.168.1.2 / 24     | N/A              |
 | NAT64 gateway	| 2001:db8:1:1::1 / 64 | 192.168.1.1 / 24 |

+### Tayga

-Before starting the TAYGA daemon, the routing setup on your system will need to be changed to send IPv4 and IPv6 packets to TAYGA.
+Before starting the TAYGA daemon, the routing setup on your NAT64gw will need to be changed to send IPv4 and IPv6 packets to TAYGA.

 Make a configuration file ```/usr/local/etc/tayga.conf``` with the following content: